 High School Graduation Requirements for the Pleasanton Unified School District

 Certain courses are required of all students.
 Other courses, elective subjects, are of your own choosing.
-These requirements are outlined below.
 The graduation requirements to earn a high school diploma are as follows:

 1.)
 Earn 230 credits (as outlined below),